MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/network-capacity-exceeded.md

 Network transmission is the recommended approach unless the network is unavailable.
 The speed of transferring data over the network, even when bandwidth is constrained, is typically faster than physically shipping the data by using an offline transfer mechanism.

 If connectivity to Azure is available, you should conduct an analysis before using Data Box, especially if migration of the workload is time sensitive.
-Data Box is only advisable when the time to transfer the necessary data exceeds the time to populate, ship, and restore data by using Data Box.
+Data Box is only advisable when the time to transfer the necessary data exceeds the time to populate, ship, and restore it.

 ### Suggested action during the assess process

-**Network capacity analysis:** When workload-related data transfer requirements are at risk of exceeding network capacity, the cloud adoption team adds an additional analysis task to the assess process, called network capacity analysis.
+**Network capacity analysis:** When workload-related data transfer requirements are at risk of exceeding network capacity, the cloud adoption team adds an additional analysis task to the assess process called network capacity analysis.
 During this analysis, a member of the team  estimates the amount of available network capacity and required data transfer time.
 Note that this team member should have subject matter expertise regarding the local network and network connectivity.

 Available capacity is compared to the storage requirements of all assets to be migrated during the current release.
 If the storage requirements exceed the available bandwidth, then assets supporting the workload are selected for offline transfer.